georgematheos/vs-app-backend/api.md

 ##### Fields:
 * `id`: A unique identifier for the [visitations session](#visitationSessionType).
-* `startTime`: The time when the Vs session started (ie. when the first visitor joined Vs) (in the form of an ISO date)
+* `startTime`: The time when the Vs session started (ie. when the first visitor joined Vs) (in the form of milliseconds since Jan.
+1, 1970)
-* `endTime`: The time when the Vs session ended (ie. when the last visitor left Vs) (in the form of an ISO date) (If the Vs haven't ended, this will be null or not included).
+* `endTime`: The time when the Vs session ended (ie. when the last visitor left Vs) (in the form of milliseconds since Jan.
+1, 1970) (If the Vs haven't ended, this will be null or not included).
 - `ongoing`: A boolean.
 True if the Vs are currently occurring, false otherwise.
 * `host`: A [user object](#userObject) containing information about the host of the Vs session.
 Note that the dorm and room number info for this object is the room and dorm in which the Vs are occurring.
 * `visitors`: An array of [user objects](#userObject), each containing information about a visitor in the Vs session.
 The field `roomNumber` is not included for any user object in this array.
 Each object in the array, however, has the following additional fields:
-  * `timeJoinedVs`: An ISO date.
+  * `timeJoinedVs`: A date and time expressed as milliseconds since Jan.
+1, 1970.
 The time when this visitor joined the Vs session.
-  * `timeLeftVs`: An ISO date.
+  * `timeLeftVs`: A date and time expressed as milliseconds since Jan.
+1, 1970.
 The time when this visitor left the Vs session.
 If the visitor hasn't left, this field will be null.
   * `approvedVisitor`: A boolean.
 Whether this student is an approved visitor of the host.

 ## <a name="termDefinitions"></a>Term definitions